Cricket: Jofra Archer abuser during Black Caps test was an English supporter, say spectators

-Two spectators at Bay Oval have come forward to say it was an English supporter, not a New Zealand fan, shouting what Jofra Archer says were "racial insults" during the test match in Mount Maunganui on Monday.
+Three spectators at Bay Oval have now come forward to say it was an English supporter, not a New Zealand fan, shouting what Jofra Archer says were "racial insults" during the test match in Mount Maunganui on Monday.

 NZME has also reviewed video footage from the match, which appears to confirm that a racist comment was shouted out from the crowd at least once while Archer was batting.